StartupsPoleEmploi/labonneboite/labonneboite/common/maps/README.md

 ## Introduction

 Isochronous timing refers to a sequence of events occurring regularly or at equal time intervals.
-In our project, it adds the possibility to **search firms by commuting time** instead of distance.
-For example, a user may ask "Find me firms located at 30 minutes by car from Metz city center".
+In our project, it adds the possibility to **search companies by commuting time** instead of distance.
+For example, a user may ask "Find me offices located at 30 minutes by car from Metz city center".

 ### Search area